 appoint a Prime-minister, otherwise congress will be dissolved and new

 elections will be held, likely around November 10.
 The latest opinion

 polls suggest PSOE may increase its number of seats in a new election,

 but not by enough to avoid the necessity to find a coalition partner.

 Robeco Euro Government Bonds

-dated peripheral bonds.
-Year to date the absolute return of the fund is
+above the level of the index.
+Year to date the absolute return of the